Stop doing POCs. Start having a process that proves confidence.

 Behind every “we want dashboards” hides “we can’t see what’s going wrong soon enough”.
 And a "When the board is scrutinising me, I am not in full control and not 100% sure of the best answer".

-When you uncover the real cause and the motivation to change, the sale becomes consultative - and the POC becomes redundant.
+When you uncover the real cause and the motivation to change, the sale becomes consultative - and the POC becomes redundant or a natural path towards building a trusted advisor relationship.

 Step 2 - Mutually agreed plan